The All Too Often Neglected Teacher Superpower

 It sounds a bit cliche’, but it is the one common thread I see in all teachers who have a knack for bringing out the best in students.
 Teachers’ plates and minds are overflowing today, and teaching with presence requires putting everything else aside to really know each student.
 This is an epic task, yet some teachers make it look simple.
 Maybe if I explain this with an example, you’ll see it as I see it.

 Fifth grade was a turning point in my life.
 I entered as a dorky, insecure 10-year-old girl.
 My ultimate daily school goal was blending into the background, and it became a talent of mine.
 Then Mrs. Hooper came into my life.
 She made it clear: being a wallflower was no longer an option.
 She engaged me in conversation, and when I spoke she was fiercely present.
 She personalized my learning experience that year in a way that changed me.
 How?
 She listened, even when I was silent.
 She showed me how to discover books that hooked me into reading.
 She helped me find my voice as a writer.
 She made it evident I really wasn’t bad at math.
-She cultivated the “me” underneath all the armour.
+She cultivated the “me” underneath all the armor.
 The next year, I ran for Student Council President and won.

 So as a coach, my first instinct is to wonder, “How do we recreate this?”
 Ask any educator, and they’ll tell you they chose their career path to make a difference.
 All right, the summers off don’t hurt either.
 We also all know that in order to make a true difference, it’s imperative we engage students by personalizing their learning experience in our classroom.
 But how, in this day and age, does one do that?
 Student-to-teacher ratios are immense.
 The content is expansive and rigorous.
 Student ability levels span substantially.
 I’ve seen it done, though, so I know it’s possible.
 My mind automatically takes me back into a classroom I know well.
 Coincidentally, it’s fifth grade again, and it’s the teacher I most admire.
 Yes, even more than Mrs. Hooper.
 Her name is Kelly, and I treasure my years as her teaching partner.